uob-mavi/uob-mavi.github.io/README.md

-# Bristol Computational Neuroscience Unit page
+# Bristol Machine Learning and Computer Vision group page

 This is repository for [Bristol CNU](http://bristolcnu.github.io/).
 We use Jekyll to run our Github page that builds upon the template from the [Kording lab webpage](http://kordinglab.com/).